mnot/I-D/rfc5988bis/draft.md

 indicates that the root resource ("/") is related to this resource with the extension relation type "http://example.net/foo".

-The example below shows an instance of the Link header encoding multiple links, and also the use of RFC 5987 encoding to encode both non-ASCII characters and language information.
+The example below shows an instance of the Link header field encoding multiple links, and also the use of RFC 5987 encoding to encode both non-ASCII characters and language information.

 	Link: </TheBook/chapter2>;
 	      rel="previous"; title*=UTF-8'de'letztes%20Kapitel,